 The following links exit the site Exit

-- The Collaborative for High Performance Schools (CHPS) aims to increase the energy efficiency of public schools by marketing information, service and incentive programs directly to school districts and designers.
+- The Collaborative for High Performance Schools (CHPS) increases the energy efficiency of public schools by marketing information, service and incentive programs directly to school districts and designers.
 The Collaborative's goal is to facilitate the design of high performance schools: environments that are not only energy efficient, but also healthy, comfortable and well lit, and contain the amenities needed for a quality education.

-- The PowerSave Schools Program helps schools use energy efficiently through building retrofits, changing operational and maintenance routines and changing the behavior of building users.
+- The PowerSave Schools Program by Alliance to Save Energy helps schools use energy efficiently through building retrofits, changing operational and maintenance routines and changing the behavior of building users.

 - The Sustainable Sites Initiative™ (SITES™) is an interdisciplinary effort to create voluntary national guidelines and performance benchmarks for sustainable land design, construction and maintenance practices.
 SITES™ is led by the American Society of Landscape Architects, the Lady Bird Johnson Wildflower Center at The University of Texas at Austin and the United States Botanic Garden.

-- Green Schools Profiles on the Green Schools Initiative website enables schools to share their stories of how they are reducing their environmental footprint while generating fun, learning and action for the school community.
+- Green Schools Profiles by Green Schools Initiative enables schools to share their stories of how they are reducing their environmental footprint while generating fun, learning and action for the school community.

-- The Sustainable Schools section of California’s Division of the State Architect's website provides a diverse collection of resources to help schools create high performance educational facilities that will ensure the optimal health and productivity of students and faculty.
+- California's Sustainable Schools by the California Division of the State Architect provides resources to help schools create high performance educational facilities that will ensure the optimal health and productivity of students and faculty.

-- Illinois Resource Guide for Healthy, High Performing School Buildings (PDF)(94pp, 1M, About PDF) from the Healthy Schools Campaign links to Web resources on numerous topics related to high performance schools, including energy analysis, water and energy efficiency, cleaning and maintenance and more.
+- Illinois's Resource Guide for Healthy, High Performing School Buildings (PDF)(94pp, 1M, About PDF) from the Healthy Schools Campaign provides resources on numerous topics related to high performance schools, including energy analysis, water and energy efficiency, cleaning and maintenance and more.
 The guide also includes a sample school board resolution for healthy, high performing construction.

-- The Green Buildings section of the Pennsylvania Governor's Green Government Council provides information on green buildings, including architecture, interior design and planning.
+- Pennsylvania's Green Buildings by the Pennsylvania Governor's Green Government Council provides information on green buildings, including architecture, interior design and planning.
 Links to other sustainable design resources are also provided.